Written byAmanda Wong

 Solution 4.
 Recover permanently deleted iCloud photos with third-party software

 What a pity if you haven't backed up your Mac with Time Machine.
-But except for there methods mentioned above, there is the last resort you can give it a shot, that is third-party software designed to recover iCloud data.
+But except for there methods mentioned above, there is the last resort you can give a shot, which is third-party software designed to recover iCloud data.

 There is various iCloud data recovery software you can choose from.
 And the specific operations are usually simple to follow.
 So you can pick one data recovery product and download it on your Mac.
 Generally, you just need to log in to your iCloud account and scan your deleted photos.
 Then review the scan result to recover the desired photos back to your Mac.

-It is not uncommon for Apple users to find photos missing from iCloud after they free up space on Mac, upload photos, or even update macOS.
-Relax, here are some simple solutions to fix the error and bring your iCloud photos back.
+It is not uncommon for Apple users to find photos missing from iCloud after they free up space on Mac, upload photos on Mac, or even update macOS.
+Relax, here are some simple solutions to fix the error and bring your iCloud photos back to your Mac.